BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.14.6 =

+* CSS hardening as we're seeing common issues that can be automatically resolved

 = 0.14.5 =

 * Add migration script to allow the plugin to automatically migrate data for tours from the old field (floorplan_video_or_tour) to the new one (tour)